2022 Major League Baseball postseason: (AL1) Houston Astros vs. (NL6) Philadelphia Phillies

 This was the second postseason meeting between the Astros and Phillies.
 When both teams were in the National League, they previously met in a tightly contested NLCS in 1980, which was won by the Phillies in five games en route to their first World Series title.
-The Astros redeemed themselves after their scandal-plagued World Series title in 2017, as they defeated the Phillies in six games to win their second championship in franchise history.
+The Astros defeated the Phillies in six games to win their second championship in franchise history, earning a measure of redemption after their scandal-plagued 2017 championship.

 In Game 1, the Astros led 5–0 after a three-run homer by Kyle Tucker in the bottom of the third, but the Phillies rallied with six unanswered runs to win in extra innings, capped off by a solo homer by J.T.
 Realmuto in the top of the tenth.
 By winning Game 1, the Phillies became the first team since the 2002 Anaheim Angels to overcome a five-run deficit to win a World Series game.
 In Game 2, Alex Bregman hit a two-run home run to put the Astros up 5–0 again in the fifth inning, but they were able to maintain the lead as the Astros' bullpen held the Phillies to just two runs to even the series headed to Philadelphia.
 In Game 3, the Phillies blew out the Astros to regain the series lead, and became the fourth team in World Series history to hit five home runs in a single game, joining the 1928 Yankees, 1989 Athletics, and 2017 Astros.